pcaston/OpenPeerPower.github.io/source/_integrations/onboarding.markdown

 ha_domain: onboarding
 ---

-This integration creates the endpoints for the onboarding that is built into Home Assistant.
+This integration creates the endpoints for the onboarding that is built into Open Peer Power.
 There are no configuration options for this integration directly.